 Most Kingsport homes will go years between weather events that cause roof damage.
 The few that do happen are usually manageable with the protocol above and a competent local contractor.
 The single best defense is a properly installed roof with the right materials — and if you're due for a replacement anyway, the Class 4 upgrade is the easiest decision you'll make.

 Have questions about your own roof?
-Book a free 20-minute on-site visit — Christian writes every estimate himself.
+Book a free on-site visit — every estimate is written in house.
 Get your estimate →